bxparks/AceTime/DEVELOPER.md

     * `$ git add ...`
     * `$ git commit -m "..."`

-There are 6 other validation tests in `tests/validation` that compare AceTime with other 3rd party librarties (Python pytz, Python dateutil, and Java date).
+There are 6 other validation tests in the AceTimeValidation project that compare AceTime with other third party libraries (Python pytz, Python dateutil, and Java date).
 Unfortunately, they all seem to use the underlying TZDB version provided by the Operating System, and I have not been able to figure out how to manually update this dependency manually.
-When a new TZDB is released, all of these other tests will fail until the underying timezone database of the OS is updated.
+When a new TZDB is released, all of these other tests will fail until the underlying timezone database of the OS is updated.

 ## Release Process